nichoth/lnt/readme.md

 Command line helper for installing eslint config files.

-Tools like `standard` and `xo` are good, but eslint already does everything you need, and the use of shareable config files provides an ideal way to extend lint settings.
+Tools like `standard` and `xo` are good, but eslint already does everything you need, and keeping linting in a separate npm module means that your editor wont be able to read `.eslintrc`, so no in-editor linting without another plugin.
+Using standard eslint files means your editor works already, and the use of shareable config files provides an ideal way to extend or override lint settings.

 ## install